 f) Use of PIN

-Currently, personal identification number PIN (in Kenya) or any other tax identification number is one of the documents that is constantly being relied on for taxation purposes.
+Currently, a personal identification number PIN (in Kenya) or any other tax identification number is one of the documents that is constantly being relied on for taxation purposes.

 g) Industry trends